 An album, featuring Young with drummer Jim Keltner and bass guitarist Paul Bushnell.
 Recorded over four days the record consists of folky protest songs with instruments often distorted.
 Reviews were not too enthusiastic, though some claimed that, as always, Neil Young covers new ground.

 Another set of protest songs.
 The taget this time is the American Government in general and President Donald Trump in particular, Back up is once again the Promise of the Real.
 Critics were not positive to this record, to say the least, "boring" was a quite common verdict.
 A bit unfair, in my opinion.

 This is the soundtrack to a film directed by Darryl Hannah.
 A film with no actual script about a bunch of cowboy outlaws searching for a treasure in the mountains, starring Neil Young & the Promise of the Real.
 The music consists of a mixture of distorted sounds, moody campfire songs and live jams.
 Best track is the classic "Pochahontas" performed solo with pump organ.

-The first record with Crazy Horse since Psychedelic Pill 2012.
+This is the first record with Crazy Horse since Psychedelic Pill 2012, with the exception

 that Nils Lofgren is replacing Frank Sampedro.
 This means that it is is a bit different.
 It's